davidde/notes/rsync.md

 ## Using rsync with the previously set up SSH
 > [!NOTE]
 > It doesn't seem there is a straightforward way to make `rsync` work with the native Windows SSH command, which is a shame, since that version works well with `ssh-agent` to set up passwordless logins.
 This means that each `rsync` to/from a remote device will prompt for the SSH key's password (or the remote's password after failing 3 times).
-A solution to this is to generate a passwordless SSH key, since you'll only be using it on your own devices anyway.
+A possible solution to this is to generate a passwordless SSH key, but that's only recommended when using the key exclusively on your own devices.

 First make sure the SSH server daemon is running in Termux on the Android device:
 ```bash